google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![BigQuery](images/ingestion_bq.png)

 b.
-BigQuery

-i. flights dataset is created
+In Google Cloud Console menu, Navigate to BigQuery and validate if flights dataset is created

-ii.
 Open the dataset and validate if the following tables exists

  - airports          - 13,386 rows